ment-mx/Prism/README.md

 Creates a beautiful artboard with all the colors in your 'Document Colors' with its respective color label in a variety of formats.  _(Sketch **41**)_

-**Important: Make sure to download version 1.0.3 to use Sketch 45 plugin auto updates.** 😎
+**Important: Make sure to download version 1.0.3 or higher to use Sketch 45 plugin auto updates.** 😎